 mortal Pharaoh) the first of these two "cartouches":

-Anyone versed in hieroglyphs will read effortlessly in the one at the left User·Macat·ra Setep·en·ra ("Powerful is the righteousness (Macat) of Ra, Chosen of Ra"), identical - in its first half - to that of Ramses III, which imitated in that to Ramses II.
-This equality of titles suggests that - as did Ramses III - he chosed as political model Ramses the Great, referring to Ra's
+Anyone versed in hieroglyphs will read effortlessly in the one at the left User·Macat·ra Setep·en·ra ("Powerful is the righteousness (Macat) of Ra, Chosen of Ra"), identical to that of Ramses III, which imitated in that to Ramses II.
+This equality of title suggests that - as did Ramses III - he chose as political model Ramses the Great, referring to Ra's

 righteousness rather than to his mercy.
 Just as Amon was the god of Thebes, and in general, of Southern Egypt, the god of the North was Ra.
 In addition, the Egyptians designated as "Waters of Ra" the pelusiac arm of the Nile, at whose